 Option 2: Stay overnight in Beyoglu

-On the Beyoglu side, we can recommend the very chic and modern Karakoy Rooms.
+On the Beyoglu side, we can recommend the very chic and modern Hotel DeCamondo Galata.
 It is located in the south of Beyoglu near the Galata Bridge.
-If you’re lucky, you might get a great view of the Bosphorus from your room.
+From the rooftop terrace, you get a great view of the Bosphorus.

-The rooms themselves are very spacious and very immaculately decorated.
+The rooms are very immaculately decorated.
 The surrounding neighbourhood is also very nice with several restaurants within walking distance.
 Plus, you can get to the historic centre very quickly with the tram – just so you know!

-You can view and book the rooms here: Karakoy Rooms
+You can view and book the rooms here: Hotel DeCamondo Galata

 This blog article contains our personal recommendations in the form of so-called affiliate links.
 If you book or buy something through these links, we will receive a small commission.
 For you, this does not change the price at all.
 A million thanks from the both of us!